When will the list of 2020 summer workshops be available?

 Are meals included?

-A continental breakfast is provided from 8:30-9:00am Monday-Friday and a student and faculty BBQ on Tuesday evening.
+A continental breakfast is provided from 8:30-9:00am Monday-Friday.
 There is also a welcome reception on Sunday and a student night reception on Thursday.
 No other meals are provided.

 CHECK-IN & ORIENTATION